 - Polish your online presence to make the most of social media for your job hunt.

 - Face-to-face interviews are less likely in the short term, so check out our tips for video interviews and phone interviews.

 - Take a look at whether freelance or contract jobs are right for you.

 - Explore whether online learning may be worthwhile to improve your skills.

-This is also a great time to listen to our Future You podcast.
+This is also a great time to listen to our Future You podcast and attend our Future You webinars.
 Whether you have a detailed career plan or you're not quite sure where to turn next we have expert advice to help you.

 Stay in touch with your careers service

 University careers services around the country are still operating.
 Many services have moved their entire programme of activities and events online to support students and graduates during the current crisis.
 Careers information, advice and guidance, and many other support services, are available through online appointments, vlogs, podcasts, live chats, Instagram or Facebook-live streams.
 For contact details search the database of AGCAS member careers services.

 If you're a student and the coronavirus pandemic has affected your life, help and support is available.
 Student Minds has set up Student Space to help you through this troubling time.
 Here are some ways it can help:

 - You can talk to trained volunteers by text, phone, email or webchat about whatever issues are on your mind.